 So, try and take some time for yourself and your partner!
 Doing so will help ensure your marriage's health and strengthen your connection with your spouse.
 May Allah (S) bless us all and guide us to find precious moments of solitude and connection with those we love.

 Until next time,

 Zaiba Hasan is part of the dynamic duo behind the award-winning podcast, Mommying While Muslim.
-She is a spiritual parent coach at Emerge Parenting Solutions (launching January 2022), interfaith mediator and sports mama extraordinaire.
+She is the founder of and a spiritual parent coach at Emerge Consulting Solutions, an interfaith mediator and sports mama extraordinaire.
 Look for her on the baseball fields and basketball courts in the DMV (Washington, D.C.-Maryland-Virginia) area cheering from the sidelines.